The Story of Elíseo C. Félix, Jr.

 He passed the admission test with excellence and his mother finally accepted his decision, deciding all she could do was support him.
 That fall, he was on his way to Camp Pendleton where he endured intense physical and emotional training.
 After three long months, the family went to California for his graduation to find that the young boy was now a man.
 Everyone was proud of him.
 He was stationed in Maryland temporarily and then in the Twenty-Nine Palms, California.

 His mother tried to keep him from going since he was her only son.
 Once again, Elíseo insisted he must go.
-He explained to her that he was trained to do this mission.
-He had to fight for his country.
-He also wanted to come back “with lots of medals.”
-He was a proud Marine who was firm on his decision.
+He was a proud Marine; he explained to her that he was trained to do this mission and that this is what he signed up for.
+He assured her he also wanted to come back “with lots of medals.”
 His family constantly kept in contact with him through letters, pictures, audiocassettes and an occasional phone call.
 He loved receiving “goody packages” filled with homemade cookies and his favorite snacks.
-His letter were always cheerful, funny, and up in spirit.
+His letter were cheerful, funny, and high-spirited.
 He took great pride and honor in being a Marine and made sure to always sign USMC on his letters.

-Elíseo kept his faith strong, knowing that God was with him.
-On February 4, 1991, his mother received the devastating news that Elíseo had been killed by friendly fire.
+Eliseo continued to pray and kept his faith strong.
+On February 3rd , 1991, his mother received the devastating news that Eliseo had been killed by friendly fire on February 2nd.
 His unit was in a convoy that night, moving towards the Kuwait/Saudi Arabian border.
-They had just repelled an Iraqi attack and were on their way to a new position.
-Unfortunately, they were mistaken for an enemy convoy and were attacked by allied aircraft.
+They had just completed an Iraqi raid and were on their way to a new position.
+Unfortunately, they were mistaken for an enemy convoy, and were attacked by allied aircraft.